 Identification: A very deep compressed body with a somewhat perch shape.
 Butterfish have very long dorsal and anal fins and no pelvic fins.
 Their coloring is metallic silver or blue on the side with a greenish back.

 Size: To 11 inches; most caught off piers are under 8 inches.

 Piers: A fairly common catch at sandy-shore piers in southern California; less common but still caught at a few piers north to San Francisco.
 I have caught more at the Seal Beach Pier and Belmont Veterans Memorial Pier than at any other piers.
-Best bets: Imperial Beach Pier, Ocean Beach Pier, Crystal Pier, Oceanside Pier, San Clemente Pier, Balboa Pier, Newport Pier, Huntington Beach Pier, Belmont Veterans Memorial Pier, Hermosa Beach Pier, Manhattan Beach Pier, Santa Monica Pier, Malibu Pier, Ventura Pier, Pismo Beach Pier, Cayucos Pier, Santa Cruz Wharf and Pacifica Pier.
+Best bets: Imperial Beach Pier, Ocean Beach Pier, Crystal Pier, Oceanside Pier, San Clemente Pier, Balboa Pier, Newport Pier, Huntington Beach Pier, Seal Beach Pier, Belmont Veterans Memorial Pier, Hermosa Beach Pier, Manhattan Beach Pier, Venice Pier, Malibu Pier, Ventura Pier, Pismo Beach Pier, Cayucos Pier, Santa Cruz Wharf and Pacifica Pier.

 Shoreline: A frequent catch by sandy shore anglers in southern California.

 Boats: An inshore species rarely take from boats.